Zeev Rosberger, Ph.D. (Concordia University)

 Stephanie Margolese, Ph.D.
 (Concordia University)

-Co-Director of Education and Training for the Psychology Division and Assistant Professor in the Departments of Psychology and Psychiatry of McGill University.
-Dr. Margolese is a full-time staff psychologist in the Child Psychiatry Outpatient Department.
+Assistant Professor in the Departments of Psychology and Psychiatry of McGill University.
+Former co-director of Education and Training for the Psychology Division.
+Dr. Stephanie Margolese is a full-time staff psychologist in the Child Psychiatry Outpatient Department.
 She conducts comprehensive psycho-diagnostic evaluations of families, psychological testing, and treatment of children and adolescents suffering from a wide range of emotional, behavioural and cognitive disorders.
 She is also trained to assess and diagnose Autism Spectrum Disorders.
 Dr. Margolese is experienced in individual psychotherapy, Cognitive-Behavioural Therapy, and group therapy.

 Sylvain Néron, Ph.D.
 (Université de Montréal) Clinical Administrative Coordinator of the Louise Granofsky Psychosocial Oncology Program.
 Clinical Health Psychology Assessment and treatment in Oncology, Palliative Care, Preparation for Surgery, Chronic Illness inpatients and outpatients.
 Existential psychodynamic and cognitive psychotherapies, stress management (group, individual).
 Past research: Cognitive-Behavioural treatment of Panic Disorder.
 Current interest: Research in psycho-oncology and palliative care; efficacy of hypnosis for symptom management.

 Alessandra Schiavetto, Ph.D.
-(Université de Montréal) Neuropsychological assessment of neurological and psychiatric disorders.
+(Université de Montréal) Co-director of Education and Training for the Psychology Division.
+Neuropsychological assessment of neurological and psychiatric disorders.
 Consultant to the JGH Adult Psychiatry department.
 Involved in professional development, supervision and teaching.
 Research interests: cognitive predictors of outcome in first episode psychosis.

 Guylaine Séguin, Ph.D.
 (Université de Montréal) Staff psychologist in the Couple and Family Therapy Service.
 Coordinator of French cohort in the Couple and Family Therapy Training Program.
 Accredited as AAMFT (American Association for Marriage and Family Therapy) supervisor.
-Faculty lecturer at the University of Sherbrooke, Nursing Sciences and Department of Psycho-Education, Master`s Programs.
-Supervisor of doctoral clinical stages at the University of Montreal.
+Assistant professor, School of Social Work and Department of Psychology, McGill University.
 Special interests: teaching and evaluation of clinical competencies.

 Maxine Sigman, Ph.D.
 (Concordia University)